OrnithopterX/Ornithopter-Crank-Designer/README.md

 find the best solution!
 To get started, simply download the newest version and open the excel spreadsheet.

-Note: There are a few errors with the perfect Staggered crank profile, I am working on a fix.

 There is a more advanced version in the works: https://github.com/OrnithopterX/Ornithopter-Crank-Designer-Pro

 Everything is designed to be as easy as possible to use, without limiting advanced users.